YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 1.5.
 Naming conventions
 All the names used in the code and the configurations MUST BE human readable and expandable - that is name the objects from the greater realm to the smaller - for example &lt;&lt;env&gt;&gt;_&lt;&lt;db_name&gt;&gt; , because the concept of operational IT environments ( dev , test , qas , prd ) is broader than the concept of a application databases ...
+Before you start a new concept for example code for a new run-time spent some time first for some initial planning :
+ - how-many objects are there going to be after 10 years !!
+ - how about searching through those objects - how easy will it be
+ - are you naming data, configuration, binary or source code objects ?